 '''

 class CkArrayMap : public Group {

 public:

 // ...

+// Return an arrayHdl, given some information about the array

+virtual int registerArray(CkArrayIndex& numElements,CkArrayID aid);

 '''

 11 At present, this optimizes broadcasts to not save old messages for immigrating chares.

 12 This can enable a slightly faster default mapping scheme.